Oct 17: Iain Couzin's Scientific Spark, why do deer in Japan bow, and why are some plant nectars bitter?

 June 2015: Lucy Nash from OUP, Dottybacks change colour to hide from prey, and moths that slow their brains down

 In this episode I discover that some species of coral reef fish change colour, and they do this to grab a sneaky meal!
 I also find out how moths find flowers in the dark.
-And in the scientific spark I talk to Lucy Nash, who is commissioning editor for science at Oxford University Press.
+And in the scientific spark I talk to Lucy Nash, who is commissioning editor for.

 Monday, 10 August 2015